kambala-decapitator/Qt5-iOS-patches/README.md

 # Patches for Qt 5

 Various iOS and Android patches for Qt 5.
-They have been tested with Qt versions 5.15.4 and 5.15.5.
+They have been tested with Qt versions 5.15.4-5.15.6.

 To apply the patches: